KUL-RSDA/documentation/HPC/iRODs_and_Tier-1.md

     $ External
     similar to the tier-2 l_data and input on /staging/leuven/stg_00024/

-    $ project_input
+    $ project_input/rsda
-    project-specific inputs that is not of interest to other research groups like e.g. code and libraries for simulations, every project input that is potentially of interest for other groups should be in External.
+    project-specific inputs that is not of interest to other research groups like e.g. code, libraries, model-specific input data.
+Every project input that is potentially of interest for other groups should be in External.

     $ project_output
     Simulation/Processing outputs